fieldtrip/website/index.md

 # Welcome to the FieldTrip website

-FieldTrip is the MATLAB software toolbox for MEG, EEG, iEEG and NIRS analysis, which is released free of charge as [open source software](http://en.wikipedia.org/wiki/Open_source) under the GNU [general public license](http://www.gnu.org/copyleft/gpl.html).
+FieldTrip is the MATLAB software toolbox for MEG, EEG and iEEG analysis, which is released free of charge as [open source software](http://en.wikipedia.org/wiki/Open_source) under the GNU [general public license](http://www.gnu.org/copyleft/gpl.html).

 {% include markup/warning %}
 Please cite the FieldTrip reference paper when you have used FieldTrip in your study.